Falling Object Injury Claims Guide – How Much Compensation Can I Claim?

 - Witness statements and their contact details

 - CCTV evidence (if possible)

-If the incident happened in a public place whether a shop, supermarket, park or other area where the public is allowed to be, then the people who would be held responsible would be the management of an area, the business owner or the local council.
+If the incident happened in a public place, whether a shop, supermarket, park or another area where the public is allowed to be, then the people who would be held responsible would be the management of an area, the business owner or the local council.

 Severe head injuries must be taken seriously and include the following:

 - Fits or seizures

 - Problems staying awake